bszafranski/cram/docs/basics.rst

    :alt: CRAM Demo Model Network Schematic
    :align: center

 The network schematic is an interactive interface for building the model and editing model parameters.
 It allows the user to access most locations in the model.
-For instance, clicking on Link 26 opens a pop-up that lists the link name, how it's connected in the model (from node, to node), and the types of output it should have. **This is shown in the image provided below.**
+For instance, clicking on Link 15 opens a pop-up that lists the link name, how it's connected in the model (From Node, To Node), and the types of output it should have. **This is shown in the image provided below.**

 .. image:: /images/interactive-interface-v2.png